 The Galaxy A71 has a 64MP primary lens that's joined by a 12MP wide-angle shooter, 5MP macro lens, and a 5MP portrait lens.
 Other than the 64MP camera, the lens arrangement is identical to the Galaxy A51.
 The 64MP camera relies on pixel binning to produce 16MP shots by default, and there's a 32MP camera at the front for selfies.

 The camera interface itself is identical to what you get on the Galaxy S20 series, with the shooting modes laid out in a ribbon.
-You can add more modes to the ribbon for easy access, and on the other side you get toggles for timer, settings, AR Doodle, flash, and beautify effects.
+You can add more modes to the ribbon for easy access, and on the other side, you get toggles for a timer, settings, AR Doodle, flash, and beautifying effects.

 Things so downhill from here.
 Like the Galaxy A51, the A71 has a 5MP macro lens that just isn't usable.
 It has a fixed focal length, so it is near-impossible to get it to focus on a subject.
 The effort that it takes is just not worth it when you consider that the few images that are actually in focus don't end up looking particularly great.

 The Galaxy A71 comes with One UI 2.0 based on Android 10 out of the box, and you get the same set of features as the Galaxy S20 series.
 As is usually the case with Samsung phones, there's more than enough customization on offer, and it usually takes an hour or so to set things up just the way you want.